25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 blog](https://blogs.msdn.microsoft.com/ie/2012/06/08/high-quality-visuals-for-pinned-sites-in-windows-8/).

-- Create a 144x144 image of your site icon, filling all of the canvas, and using a transparent background.
+- Create a 144x144 image of your site icon, filling all of the canvas, and using a transparent background
 - Save this image as a 32-bit PNG and optimize it without reducing colour-depth.
 It can be named whatever you want (e.g. `metro-tile.png`).
-- To reference the tile and its color, add the HTML `meta` elements described in the IE Blog post.
+- To reference the tile and its color, add the HTML `meta` elements described in the IE Blog post

 ### (Windows 8) Badges for Pinned Sites

 IE will poll an XML document for badge information to display on your app's tile in the Start screen.
 The user will be able to receive these badge updates even when your app isn't actively running.
-The badge's value can be a number, or one of a predefined list of glyphs.
+The badge's value can be a number, or one of a predefined list of glyphs

 - [Tutorial on IEBlog with link to badge XML schema](https://blogs.msdn.microsoft.com/ie/2012/04/03/pinned-sites-in-windows-8/)
 - [Available badge values](https://docs.microsoft.com/en-us/uwp/schemas/tiles/badgeschema/element-badge)